google/dart-neats/typed_sql/doc/08_transactions.md

 > to lock up the database and make concurrent transactions / queries
 > problematic.

-Finally, you cannot initated queries or operations that don't run in the transaction from inside the _transaction callback_.
+Finally, you cannot initate queries or operations that don't run in the transaction from inside the _transaction callback_.
 That's because `db` will lookup the current transaction (if any) from a zone variable.
 This is rarely a limitation, in practice you can just execute such queries before starting the